UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSubscriptionCreateReq.md

 ### NewUnibeeApiMerchantSubscriptionCreateReq

-`func NewUnibeeApiMerchantSubscriptionCreateReq(gatewayId int64, planId int64, userId int64, ) *UnibeeApiMerchantSubscriptionCreateReq`
+`func NewUnibeeApiMerchantSubscriptionCreateReq(planId int64, ) *UnibeeApiMerchantSubscriptionCreateReq`

 NewUnibeeApiMerchantSubscriptionCreateReq instantiates a new UnibeeApiMerchantSubscriptionCreateReq object This constructor will assign default values to properties that have it defined,